Azure/kubernetes-kms/README.md

 💡 Make sure you have a Kubernetes cluster v1.10+, minimum version required that supports KMS provider.

-### 🎁 acs-engine ###
+### 🎁 aks-engine ###
-We have added this feature to acs-engine so that you do not have to worry about any of the manual steps to set this up.
-Follow this [doc](https://github.com/Azure/acs-engine/blob/master/docs/kubernetes/features.md#azure-key-vault-data-encryption) and this [api model json](https://github.com/Azure/acs-engine/blob/master/examples/kubernetes-config/kubernetes-keyvault-encryption.json) to create your own Kubernetes cluster with Azure Key Vault data encryption.
-Once the cluster is created, you will see an Azure Key Vault and a key in the same resource group as your cluster.
+We have added this feature to aks-engine so that you do not have to worry about any of the manual steps to set this up.
+Follow this [doc](https://github.com/Azure/aks-engine/blob/master/docs/kubernetes/features.md#azure-key-vault-data-encryption) and this [api model json](https://github.com/Azure/aks-engine/blob/master/examples/kubernetes-config/kubernetes-keyvault-encryption.json) to create your own Kubernetes cluster with Azure Key Vault data encryption.
+Once the cluster is created, you will see an Azure Key Vault in the same resource group as your cluster, and a new key in the Azure Key Vault.

-### 🔜 Azure Container Service (AKS) ###
+### Azure Kubernetes Service (AKS) ###
-This feature is coming soon to AKS.

-### 🛠 Manual Configurations ###

-To see how to set this up yourself, you can follow the manual steps listed [here](./manual-install.md)
+AKS does encrypt secrets-at-rest, but it doesn’t use kubernetes-kms to do this and it doesn’t allow users to bring their own keys.
+Keys are managed by AKS.

 ## Verifying that Data is Encrypted ##